MoonPoet/xaprb-src/content/blog/how-i-meditate.md

 I begin early in the morning, first thing after I rise and move around a bit to wake up: bathroom, coffee, a few minutes of writing in my journal.
 It’s best if I meditate before I begin my day.
 I will be alert and not physically tired, and thus not likely to drift into sleep or reverie.

 Position is important.
 I find a comfortable place to sit, either on the floor, or on a chair, bench, or similar.
-When at home, I usually sit on my yoga mat on the floor.
+When at home, I usually sit on my yoga mat on the floor[^zafu].
 When traveling, usually on the chair in my hotel room.
 I often meditate while the plane taxis and takes flight too.

 Ideally I am alone and there are no distractions.
 I sit straight, with my spine neutral and my weight balanced from the top of my head through my pelvis, my head level and neutral.
 I place my hands in my lap naturally, either cupped together or on my legs depending on the situation.
 I am seeking a relaxed physical posture that I can maintain for some time, yet which is not lying down or reclining in a way that will tend to make me sleepy.
 Upright and without any support except the floor is best.
 If in a chair with a back, I sit away from the back.